 Fructose-Glucose Syrup and Glucose-Fructose Syrup

-Fructose-glucose syrup and glucose-fructose syrup both correspond to the High-Fructose Corn Syrup (HFCS) commonly used in the USA, which is also on the rise in Europe.
-For people with Fructose Intolerance, fructose-glucose syrup and glucose-fructose syrup must be avoided.
-For more information, see: High Fructose Corn Syrup HFCS
+Fructose-glucose syrup and glucose-fructose syrup both correspond to the High-Fructose Corn Syrup (HFCS) commonly used in the U.S. For people with Fructose Intolerance, fructose-glucose syrup and glucose-fructose syrup must be avoided.
+For more information, head to: High Fructose Corn Syrup (HFCS).